Tavon Wilson

-Tavon Wilson (born March 19, 1990) is an American football safety who is a free agent.
-He played college football at the University of Illinois, and was drafted by the New England Patriots in the second round of the 2012 NFL Draft.
+Tavon Wilson (born March 19, 1990) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Illinois Fighting Illini, and was selected by the New England Patriots in the second round of the 2012 NFL draft.
 With the Patriots, Wilson won Super Bowl XLIX, and he has also played for the Detroit Lions and Indianapolis Colts.

 College career

 Wilson started the last 38 games of his collegiate career, spanning his sophomore, junior, and senior seasons.
 In 2011, he was named the team's outstanding defensive back at the annual postseason banquet.

 Professional career

+Pre-draft

 Wilson did not receive an invitation to the NFL Scouting Combine.
 He was invited to the Super Regional Combine in Detroit, Michigan, but declined the invitation.
 On March 30, 2012, he participated at Illinois' pro day and performed all of the combine and positional drills.
 During the draft process, Wilson attended private visits with multiple teams, including the Tampa Bay Buccaneers, Houston Texans, Arizona Cardinals, Atlanta Falcons, Indianapolis Colts, Baltimore Ravens, and San Diego Chargers.
 At the conclusion of the pre-draft process, Wilson was projected to be a sixth or seventh round pick by the majority of NFL draft experts and scouts.
 He was ranked the ninth best free safety prospect in the draft and was ranked the 24th best safety in the draft by ESPN Scouts inc.